 Causes of Hearing Loss

+As you might assume, loud noises can cause lasting damage to your ears and to your ability to hear.
 At some point in your life, someone older probably cautioned you not to play your music so loud.
 You might have shaken your head and turned up the tunes, but in fact, blaring loud music can actually damage the hair cells in the cochlea and cause hearing loss.
 Exposure to power tools, airplanes, and other loud noises can also harm your ability to hear.
-The volume and the length of exposure will affect the extent of the damage.
+The volume and length of exposure will affect the extent of the damage.

 Disease, Infections, & Viruses